tidev/androidlib/README.md

     .catch(err => console.error);
 ```

+## Debugging

+androidlib uses [debug][debug-url] to display debug output.
+Set the following
+environment variable to see the debugging output:

+    DEBUG=androidlib:*

 ## Reporting Bugs or Submitting Fixes

 If you run into problems, and trust us, there are likely plenty of them at this